Muang Ngoi, ປະເທດລາວ - Things to Do in Muang Ngoi

 Tham Kang Cave Exploration

-Booking Tip: No guide needed for this hike - ask locals for directions or follow the well-worn path.
-Start 1.5 hours before sunset to allow time for the climb and cave exploration.
-Bring water and a flashlight for the return journey after dark.
+Booking Tip: No guide needed for the main viewpoint - follow the clear trail from the village center.
+Start the hike 1.5 hours before sunset to allow time for the climb and finding the best vantage point.
+Bring water and a flashlight for the return journey.

 Getting There